High Blood Pressure in Children

-- Limit the amount of time your child can spends in front of a screen.
+- Limit the amount of time your child spends in front of a screen.
 This includes watching TV, playing video games, or using the computer.
-Aim for less than two hours in front of a screen per day.
+Aim for less than 2 hours in front of a screen per day.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Copyright © EBSCO Information Services